Posts Tagged ‘Parenting’

 Are you concerned that your child or teen may be at risk for problematic internet use or screen addiction?
 According to Shimi Kang, MD, author of The Tech Solution: Creating Healthy Habits for Kids Growing Up in a Digital World, there are 3 signs of tech overuse that are important to understand.
 Take a listen…

-Did you know there’s a secret strategy for setting up your child or teen with ADHD for a long, happy life?
-In this vlog, Dr. Edward Hallowell, world authority on ADHD and author of ADHD 2.0, shares the single most important factor to predict happiness and success in life.
-Taking this lesson seriously enough can…
+Dr. Edward Hallowell, world authority on ADHD and author of ADHD 2.0, shares the single most important factor to predict happiness and success in life.
+Taking this lesson seriously enough can determine how successful you’ll be, how much money you’ll make, and even how long you’ll live.
+It’s a must-know so bright and quirky kids and teens can thrive!

 Why has happiness alluded so many people?
 It’s because we think we know what will lead to happiness, but psychological scientists show we are often off base.
 If we’re off base much of the time, are we leading our kids down the right path?
 We all want our kids to be happy, so let’s make…